aura-nw/mainnet-artifacts/Foundation-delegation-program/validator-profiles/Cros Nest/crosnest-pledger.md

-# Aura Network Validator Pledge
+# Aura Network Validator Pledge [update December 2023]

 As the Aura foundation delegation receiver, **Crosnest** pledges to meet the following works.
 If, for any reason, we do not meet these commitments then we understand that we may lose delegation staked to us.